Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Introduction

+Social media platforms facilitate the rapid spread of information and the formation of communities around shared ideologies~\cite{loru2025ideology}.
+Within this ecosystem, mainstream narratives compete with alternative interpretations of reality~\cite{benkler2018network}, allowing subcultures to develop distinct epistemic norms.
+Among these, conspiracy theories have shown significant resilience and reach in online environments~\cite{starbird2017examining, monti_online_2023}.
 Conspiracy theories are not merely fringe beliefs; they are influential, alternative narratives that explain events through the actions of secretive, malevolent groups~\cite{douglas_understanding_2019}.
-While often dismissed as speculation, their real-world consequences are substantial: they have been linked to vaccine hesitancy and public health risks~\cite{enders2022relationship}, prompting official responses from public institutions.\footnote{\href{https://commission.europa.eu/strategy-and-policy/coronavirus-response/fighting-disinformation/identifying-conspiracy-theories_en}{EU Commission, 2021}} In more extreme cases, they can pose a threat to democratic institutions themselves---as exemplified by the January 6th, 2021 attack on the U.S. Capitol, which was partly fueled by conspiracy-driven rhetoric.\footnote{\href{http://www.washingtonpost.com/technology/2021/10/22/jan-6-capitol-riot-facebook}{Washington Post, 2021}}
+While often dismissed as speculation, their real-world consequences can be substantial: they have been linked to vaccine hesitancy and public health risks~\cite{enders2022relationship}, prompting official responses from public institutions.\footnote{\href{https://commission.europa.eu/strategy-and-policy/coronavirus-response/fighting-disinformation/identifying-conspiracy-theories_en}{EU Commission, 2021}} In more extreme cases, they can pose a threat to democratic institutions themselves---as exemplified by the January 6th, 2021 attack on the U.S. Capitol, which was partly fueled by conspiracy-driven rhetoric.\footnote{\href{http://www.washingtonpost.com/technology/2021/10/22/jan-6-capitol-riot-facebook}{Washington Post, 2021}} These narratives can also serve as gateways to more radical ideologies, gradually reshaping individuals' perception of reality~\cite{basit2021conspiracy}.

-These narratives can also serve as gateways to more radical ideologies, gradually reshaping individuals' perception of reality~\cite{basit2021conspiracy}.
-At the heart of this process might lie the ``conspiratorial mindset,'' a cognitive predisposition to perceive and interpret events as the result of powerful, hidden actors~\cite{imhoff2014speaking, sutton201414, douglas2017psychology}.
-Unlike rigid extremist ideologies, conspiracy theories act as a flexible interpretive lens that fosters deep distrust toward institutions, experts, and mainstream media~\cite{van2022suspicion}, which abstracts from specific conspiracy theories beliefs \cite{stromback2024disentangling, frenken2021uniform}.
-This mindset influences a broad range of behaviors, from political alignment~\cite{imhoff2022conspiracy} to health decisions~\cite{kroke2024conspiracy}, and encourages the rejection of official narratives in favor of often implausible alternatives.
+Despite extensive research on conspiracy theories on online platforms~\cite{tangherlini_automated_2020, faddoul_longitudinal_2020,samory2018spy,korenvcic2024overview,corso2025conspiracy,attanasio2025effects,corso2025androids}, how conspiracy theory believers express themselves in mainstream online spaces remains underexplored.
+Research suggests conspiracy theorists do not just hold different beliefs, but also communicate differently by employing specific rhetorical styles and vocabulary~\cite{samory2018spy}.
+However, it remains unclear whether these linguistic patterns are confined to online conspiracy spaces or are intrinsic features of users' communication style, visible in mainstream discourse.